dpak11/taxi/README.md

 ## Search through a list of taxis that are in "ready" status(ie., not running) and automatically allocate the nearest one to the Pick Up location.
 You may also manually pick a taxi of your choice from the list.
-(NOTE: There are No maps used.
-The routes are generated from the DOM elements that are represented as dotted paths)
+(NOTE: There are No maps used in this example.
+The routes are DOM elements represented as dots.
+There are 4 set of routes(in mpoints.json) which are selected randomly when page is loaded or refreshed)

 # To see the output: